Jake-mc221/JakeMcAndrew221.github.io/index.md

 I currently only have knowledge and experience in Java and very basic knowledge of Python.
 In 2020 I plan to learn more about Java, Python and possibly C++, I always plan to learn more about operating systems such as Windows and Linux as I feel knowledge of operating systems is vital for the career path that I have chosen.

 Right now, I’m just trying to focus on learning as much about Java as I possibly can, whether that be through online courses or just working on personal projects (such as discord music bots).
 In the near future I would really love to participate in an intern program at a cyber security company as I feel that an internship could provide me an environment to practice and improve my programming my skills but also learn new things such as penetration testing which is something I haven’t really touched on at this point in time.
-I would also love to learn about software reverse engineering but I’m not really sure how to go about it, considering it can be a controversial subject.
+I would also love to learn about software reverse engineering but I’m not really sure how to go about it, considering it can be a controversial subject.<br />

 ## Personal Profile